-For Studies with Legal-, Regulatory-, or Policy-based Claims for Exception as described by the sIRB Policy: Indicate that review by an sIRB will not be possible for all or some sites (specify which sites) because local IRB review is required by an existing federal/state/tribal law or policy.
+For Studies with Legal-, Regulatory-, or Policy-based Claims for Exception as described by the sIRB Policy: As part of the Just-in-Time submission prior to award, indicate that review by an sIRB will not be possible for all or some sites (specify which sites) because local IRB review is required by an existing federal/state/tribal law or policy.
 Include a specific citation to the relevant law, policy, or regulation.